OT

 Authentication Failure

-✅ Without --with-deps (SUCCESS)
+✅ Without --with-deps

 python -m playwright install chromium

-• Downloaded Chromium binary
+• Downloaded Chromium binary only

-• Used existing system libs
+• Used existing system libraries

 • No root access needed

-• Build completed successfully
+• Build completed in seconds

-• Service went live
+• Service live and taking screenshots

 Service Live 🎉